 There are several situations where people have started using a pair of tiny speakers inside or over their ears such as:

-- While exercising, morning walks, jogging, cycling, hard workouts in the gym do not start without putting the music ON
+While exercising, morning walks, jogging, cycling, hard workouts in the gym do not start without putting the music ON.

-- While clubbing, when loudspeaker got complaints about creating noise pollution, “Silent Disco” was introduced and now has become a new trend where people want to dance to their own choice of music
+While clubbing, when loudspeaker got complaints about creating noise pollution, “Silent Disco” was introduced and now has become a new trend where people want to dance to their own choice of music.

-These devices as long as they are played at low volumes and shorter spans does not impact much.
+These devices as long as they are played at low volumes and shorter spans do not impact much.
 But the usage of earphones and headphones right from the time we wake up in the morning and till the time we go to bed, and for some even after they go to sleep, at a very loud volume is putting hearing ability at high risk.

 How does noise-induced hearing loss occur in the above-mentioned situations?